top of page

 Your First Collegiate Goal: The Starting Point for Every Student-Athlete’s NCAA Journey

 Your first collegiate goal isn’t about scoring.
 It’s about starting.
 For every student-athlete, the real first goal happens long before you step onto the field.
 It begins with understanding NCAA eligibility, building strong grades, and planning the academic path that will open doors to your future.
-Setting your first collegiate goal means taking that first intentional step toward becoming a recruitable athlete and that journey starts today.
+Setting your first collegiate goal means taking that first intentional step toward becoming a recruitable athlete, and that journey starts today.

 What Does “First Collegiate Goal” Really Mean?